Anders44/F20-1015/syllabus.md

 ## Final Examination

-Final will be online and will need to be completed by the end of finals week, Midnight Dec 18th.
+The final will be online and will need to be completed by the end of finals week, Midnight Dec 18th.

 The midterm will also be online.